B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 3. Removing the outliers

-Next I removed the outlier words by removing the words that were repeated in the entire vocabulary of data less than 10 times.
-This is not a mandatory step, but removing the outliers, not only results in a better prediction, but it helps with saving the memory: The data has 6000 images, and each image has 5 captions, and if each caption has 10 word. and after adding embedding, this will make for 6,000*5*10*300=90,000,000. that is only the text data!
+Next I removed the words that were repeated in the entire data less than 10 times.
+This is not a mandatory step, but removing the outliers, saves a lot of memory, makes the model faster, and will help us get achieve better results.

-This step reduced the number of unique words in the vocabulary from xx to xx.

 ## 4. Tokenizing

 Next we need to tokenize the words and convert them to integers before feeding them into the model.
-I broke down the sentences to words.
-After data cleaning and removing the outliers there ever 1600 unique words in the dataset, then I assigend a tokenized the words.
-In other words I assigned an integer to each unique word.
+I broke down the sentences to words and after data cleaning and removing the outliers there ever 1600 unique words in the dataset.
+Then I tokenized the words by assigning an integer to each unique word.
+I will show an example of this later.

 ## 5. Word Embeddings

-I used transferred learning again to do word embedding, while leveraging a model that was trained on a much larger text dataset than my data here, and extracted (semantically-meaningful) feature vectors from the captions.
+The next step is doing word embedding.
+I used transfer learning again to do word embedding to leverage a model that was trained on a much larger text data, and extracted (semantically-meaningful) feature vectors from the captions.
 For this project I used Global Vectors for Word Representation (GloVe) with 200 word dimension.
-GloVe which is an unsupervised learning algorithm to obtain vector representation for words.
+GloVe is an unsupervised learning algorithm for obtaining vector representation for words.
 In simple words, GloVe allows us to take a corpus of text and transform each word into a position in a high-dimensional space.

-In other words, using the precomputed word embeddings that is available in GloVe, I created an embedding matrix for all the 1600 unique words in the vocabulary.
+In other words, using the precomputed word embeddings that is available in GloVe, I created an embedding matrix for all the 1600 unique words in my data.
 This embedding matrix will later be loaded into the final model before training.
-Note that if a word is in the our vocabulary but is not in GloVe, the values of the vectors for that word will be zeros.

-To make this more clear, here's a toy example of how a sample captions will look like when being fed into the model:
+Note that if a word is in our data but is not in GloVe, the values of the vectors for that word will be zeros.
+To make this more concrete, here's an example of how a sample captions will look like when being fed into the model.
+Note that, the example shows the words here, but as mentioned in the Tokenizing step, they will be represented by integers:
 ![Text tensor input example](../assets/img/image_captions/text_tensor_example.jpg){: .postImage}

-This was just an example and each caption will have a similar triangle Note that the numbers shown above are made up but they will numbers between 0 and 1 because they are probability values.
-Also, as discussed above, each captain will have a length of 40.
+This was just an example for a single captions.
+Each caption will have a triangle like this with their relative numbers.
+Note that the numbers shown above are just examples, but the numbers will be between 0 and 1, because they are probability values.

-That was a lot of steps for processing the text data!
-To summarize, I cleaned the text, defined a fixed length and defined a starting point and stopping point for the model, removed the outliers, tokenized the words, and did the word embedding using a pre-trained GLoVE mode.
+Now we are ready to move on to the modeling part, but that was a lot of steps, so just to summarize: 1) I cleaned the text and removed noise, 2) made all the captions equal length by padding the shorter ones, and added a starting and ending point to each caption, 3) removed the outliers, 4) tokenized the words, and finally 4) embedded the words using a pre-trained GLoVE model.

-Now that we have processed the images and text data, we are ready to feed them into the final model.

 # Final Neural Network Model Architecture